Ciubix8513/Ciubix8513/README.md

 ## Hi I'm Luna
 I'm just an 18 yo russian girl who *loves* programming.
 I'm also trans, my pronouns are She/They

-I've been programming in one way or another since I was 6, tho I didn't start writing actual code until I was ~12

 Computer graphics is my favourite thing to code, I just love that you can *actually* see what you're doing